 - Copy of an identification card with a photograph

 Furthermore, if you are self-employed, you will also need the last two years of your signed business tax returns.
 Also include your current year interim statements.

-Corporations will need to supply their financial statements and last two years tax returns.
+Corporations will need to supply their financial statements and the last two years of tax returns.